 UPSC CMS 2018 Admit Card

-Admit Card will be issued to eligible candidates three weeks before the commencement UPSC CMS 2018 written examination.
-Candidates will not be sent the admit card by means of the post.
-The UPSC CMS 2018 e-Admit Card will available on the UPSC website at upsc.gov.in for downloading by candidates.
+Candidates should note that UPSC will not send any admit card by post or by nay another method.
 To download the admit card you will need the schedule for the examination and admit card releasing.
 So check all important dates of UPSC CMS 2018 Exam.

 |UPSC CMS 2018 admit card issue date for written exam||02 Jul 2018|